 These non-degree courses--all intensive "deep dives" led by Columbia faculty--can be taken individually, or taken as a series at a reduced tuition (email email@example.com for more details).

 Language: Unless otherwise noted, all courses are conducted in English.
 The TOEFL examination is not required, but participants must be comfortable writing and speaking in English.

 Tuition: Tuition cost varies by course.
 Participants should query employers about tuition reimbursement eligibility.

 Register now for Spring 2015 Columbia Journalism course offerings:

 Digital Video Journalism, Social Media, and Innovation

-Investigative Reporting: Fundamentals of Data Reporting (March 14, 2015)
+Investigative Reporting: Fundamentals of Data Reporting with Sarah Cohen (March 14)